abdulazezms/abdulazezms/README.md

 I'm Aziz, a software engineer with a passion for developing efficient, scalable, and secure applications.
 I'm currently a COOP software engineer at SCAI where I participated in the development of a major product.
 ## 🎓 Education

-- Bachelor's degree in Computer Science with First Class Honours from PSU.
+- Bachelor's degree in Computer Science - First Class Honours from Prince Sultan University.

 ## 💻 Skills